Project-MONAI/MONAI/docs/source/highlights.md

 There is a rich set of transforms in six categories: Crop & Pad, Intensity, IO, Post-processing, Spatial, and Utilities.
 For more details, please visit [all the transforms in MONAI](https://docs.monai.io/en/latest/transforms.html).

+Almost all the transforms expect input data with channel-first shape: `[C, spatial dim 1, spatial dim 2, ...]`.
+Users can easily extend more preprocessing or postprocessing features based on transform mechanism and only need to handle channel-first data.

 ### 2. Medical specific transforms
 MONAI aims at providing a comprehensive medical image specific transformations.
 These currently include, for example: